keefeere/keefeere.me/content/blog/comma/index.md

 17. Cut some part of base to make type-c cable free out
     ![TypeC out](/blog/comma/resources/IMG_3869.jpeg)
     _Type-C out_
-18. Make cut-out in Camera cover
+18. _Optional_ Make cut-out in Camera cover (you can try to snap on the camera cover without cutting out.)
     ![Camera cover cut-out](/blog/comma/resources/IMG_3870.jpeg)
     _Camera cover cut-out_
 19. Link the Harness Box to the Comma device via the Type-C cable.